Rudyard Kipling in Order of Publication

 The plucky Indian Mongoose defends an English family from the evil cobras, Nag and Nagaina.
 The climax on the veranda where Nagaina confronts the family at breakfast is one of the most thrilling in children’s literature.

-Kipling’s story, set when people still lived in caves: a clever woman makes a bargain with a clever cat – who will win out?
+Kipling’s Just So story, set when people still lived in caves: a clever woman makes a bargain with a clever cat – who will win out?
 Why cats are so independent and drink bowls of milk, while other animals earn their place by the fire.

 A white seal his horrified to learn that seals are hunted and killed by humans for their skins.
 He is determined to find a place where seals can live without fear of being hunted.